pngo5/bus_reservation/README.md

 Install Dependencies:

 For a Java-based system:

 Ensure Java JDK 11+ and Maven are installed.

+Run:
-Run:mvn install
+mvn install

 For a Python-based system:

 Ensure Python 3.8+ and pip are installed.

+Install dependencies:
-Install dependencies:pip install -r requirements.txt
+pip install -r requirements.txt